StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 and applications, improving reproducibility and facilitating maintenance and scalability of your system.

-To know more about FluxCD visit the [official website](https://fluxcd.io).
+To know more about FluxCD visit the project's [official website](https://fluxcd.io).

 ## Deploying the Demo App